gingeleski/headbro/README.md

 First download [**chromedriver.exe**](https://sites.google.com/a/chromium.org/chromedriver/downloads) (>= v2.32) into the repo directory.

-Then you can do the following from your prompt... and I recommend doing so from a [**virtual environment**](https://docs.python.org/3/library/venv.html).
+Then you can do the following from your prompt... recommended to do so from a [**virtual environment**](https://docs.python.org/3/library/venv.html).

 ```
 pip install -r requirements.txt